NFL Teams Are Scrambling for their Next Franchise QBs

 Analysis: Despite making the playoffs for the first time in 17 seasons with Tyrod Taylor, the Bills are looking to make a change at QB.
 It’s not like they can start Nathan Peterman ever again.

-Several front offices and talent executives are weighing QB options both from college and on the pro levels.
+Several front offices and talent executives are weighing their NFL franchise QBs options both from college and on the pro levels.
 We aren’t experts, which is why we do a lot of research.
-Thanks We Are Fanatics for this interactive map of every NFL quarterbacks regular-season touchdowns from the 2017-18 season.
-It really helped to develop this article. http://wearefanatics.com/passing-touchdowns/
+Thanks, We Are Fanatics for this interactive map of every NFL quarterback’s regular-season touchdowns from the 2017-18 season.
+It really helped to develop this article about the signal-callers who could be NFL franchise QBs. http://wearefanatics.com/passing-touchdowns/

 For example, they found: